kjell/mcn-2020-git-haiku/index.md

-Cold first winter rain
+Chirping of the quails
-There's no sign that can foretell
+oh voices of the wild ducks
-and gazes at the moon.
+from looking at the moon.